grindarius/grindarius/README.md

 ## 👋Hello, I'm Bhattarapong Somwong `AKA` Art `AKA` grindarius

 I am a junior student in Computer Science major in Naresuan University in Thailand.
-My hobby is essentially programming and code.
-Besides programming I really like to drive motorcycles and cars.

 ## ⚡Technologies
 You can talk to me about